 CDN – $6.41

 A CDN stands for Content Distribution Network.
 It’s used mainly to speed up your site by having your website content on servers all around the world.
-Meaning that when someone in Australia tries to visit your site, the Australian server can provide them your content, and if someone in South Africa looks up your site, the South African server delivers your content.
+Meaning that when someone in Australia tries to visit your site, the Australian server can provide them with your content, and if someone in South Africa looks up your site, the South African server delivers your content.

 This improves the speed of your website massively as it doesn’t have to travel across the globe to one server.
 It also helps with server loading & security.
 I use Amazon CloudFront (AWS), and the $6.41 is the cost of the data that was delivered through the CDN, which isn’t much, although with Bluehost you can use Cloudflare as a free CDN option.